lammps/lammps/doc/src/Howto_lammps_gui.rst

 - *Show chart window by default:* when checked, the thermodynamic output of a LAMMPS run will be collected and displayed in a chart window as line graphs.
+- *Show slide show window by default:* when checked, a slide show window will be shown with images from a dump image command, if present, in the LAMMPS input.
 - *Replace log window on new run:* when checked, an existing log window will be replaced on a new LAMMPS run, otherwise each run will create a new log window.